Data Types and Operators in Tableau

 -

-- Integer (Whole Number): Represents whole numbers without decimal points.
+- Integer (Whole Number): This data type represents whole numbers without decimal points.

-- Float (Floating-Point Number): Represents numbers with decimal points.
+- Float (Floating-Point Number): This data type represents numbers with decimal points.

-- Decimal: Precise numeric values with fixed decimal precision.
+- Decimal: This data type represents precise numeric values with fixed decimal precision.

 2. String Data Types: These include-